Everywhere and invisible: Tracing PFAS from pesticides to our blood

 Toxic-Free Future offers valuable guidance on protecting yourself and your family from the dangers of PFAS.
 Here are some practical steps you can take:

 • Choose safer products: Opt for clothing, furniture, bedding and household items that are washable and free from stain- or water-resistant treatments.
-For items that need to be waterproof or water-resistant, seek out those explicitly labeled as PFAS-free.
-Note: Ensure they are free of the entire class of PFAS compounds and avoid items labeled as “PFOA-free” which may still contain other PFAS.
+For items that need to be waterproof or water-resistant, look for certifications that indicate they are free of the entire class of PFAS compounds—not just “PFOA-free,” which may still contain related chemicals.

 • Avoid greasy packaged foods: Foods such as microwave popcorn or fast food often come in packaging with grease-repellent coatings that contain PFAS.
 Choosing fresh or home-cooked meals can minimize your exposure.

-• Select PFAS-free personal care: Be cautious of personal care products containing ingredients with “fluoro” or “perfluoro.”
-Also, avoid non-stick cookware and opt for safer alternatives like stainless steel or cast iron.
+• Select PFAS-free cosmetics and personal care: Be cautious of personal care products containing ingredients with “fluoro” or “perfluoro.”
+To reduce your exposure, choose PFAS-free cosmetics and look for labels that are transparent about ingredient sourcing.

-• Engage with brands and policymakers: Let retailers, brands and policymakers know that you support policies and market changes to replace PFAS with safer alternatives.
-Advocating for change can drive the adoption of non-toxic products across the market.
+• Engage with brands and policymakers: Let retailers, brands and policymakers know that you support the elimination of PFAS from consumer products.
+Advocating for PFAS-free product policies can accelerate the transition to safer, non-toxic alternatives across industries.

 Commitment to safety at Dr. Killigan's